 The family actively manages the complex structures that were passively employed under the preservation strategy.
-The structures either work or fail based on the ability of the family to productively collaborate.
+The structures either work or fail based on the ability of the family to productively collaborate and evolve together.
 Professional advisors play a supporting role.
 Often, these families inherit direct ownership in operating companies which requires them to become excellent owners, board members, and business managers.
 Technical and cultural advisors support the work of the family.

 Metaphor: In this scenario, the family develops the skills to be goose farmers.
 They are careful not to demand too many eggs; the optimal care and comfort of the goose is what is most important.

 Structures: Sustainable structures for growth require deliberation and family decision-making.
 Often, capital is distributed among actively managed assets, such as real estate holdings and operating companies, as well as more traditional diversified portfolios of passive asset classes.
 In this pathway, structures such as family offices, operating companies, trust companies and family foundations become part of the planning.